DEploid-dev/DEploid-Supplementary-Materials/benchMark/COIL/README.md

 ## COIL

 This directory includes code to infer number of parasite strains in mixed *Plasmodium falciparum* samples using [Galinsky *et al.* (2015)](#coil)'s method `COIL`.
 This method uses genetic barcode as input, which is genotype information, to infer number of strains.
-First we convert the VCF to `COIL` input format, where we encode hetrozygous site as "N", and missing site as ``X''.
+First we convert the VCF to `COIL` input format, where we encode heterozygous site as "N", and missing site as ``X''.

 ```bash
 ./convert_pf3k_vcf_to_COIL_input.py labMixed.vcf.gz